 Ezia Di LabioAuthorial Violins

-Which is your history?
+What is your story?
 And how did you started your activity?

 After graduating at the Artistic High School in Pescara, I moved to Bologna where I started studying violin.
 The violin-maker Master Otello Bignami used to take care of my instrument and I used to spend more time in his laboratory than practicing: his work really inspired me more than other disciplines and he, as a very sensitive person, understood that.
 For this reason he proposed me to attend a 4-year educational training for violin-makers that would take place in Bologna under his guide: I was starting my career!